tom-englert/Nullable.Extended/RelaseNotes.md

 1.12
 - Update DGX to improve composite filter experience
+- Improve reliability of the "Required" flag by analyzing each result individually.

 1.11
 - Remove the "Remove all not required tokens" command, it's of no practical use